Scientific Name

 These cacti prefer to be kept at room temperature or slightly lower and in low humidity.

-Water your Ariocarpus when it is dry, but then wait until the soil dries out completely to water it again.
-The amount of time this takes will vary depending on your climate and your pot's size if you use one.
+Water your Ariocarpus when it is dry, but wait until the soil dries out completely to water it again.
+The amount of time this takes will vary depending on your climate and the size of your pot if you use one.

 Learn more at How to Grow and Care for Ariocarpus.